South Dakota Boat Registration Fees, DOR Renewal & Title Rules (2026)

 Issued by: County Treasurer

-Submit the signed title from the seller, a completed application, a bill of sale, proof of excise tax payment (3% of sale price), and the $10 title fee to the County Treasurer in your county of residence.
+Submit the signed title from the seller, the county treasurer application items, a bill of sale or purchase price record, proof of the 3% large-boat excise tax when due, and the $10 title or transfer item to the County Treasurer.

 $10.00